 Now that you have a good understanding of what a remarketing audience is, you’re probably wondering how to determine a good remarketing audience from your data.

 Like all good things, you’ll discover your audience(s) through analyses and looking at your GA data in different ways.
-As much as we’d love to conduct an analysis for you, this is supposed to be a 5-10 minute read, so, here are a couple questions to get you thinking about your data:
+As much as we'd love to conduct an analysis for you, this is supposed to be a 5-10 minute read, so, here are a couple of questions to get you thinking about your data: